-Provided below are the 10 most common reasons for recruiters to reject applicants during the interview.
+Provided below are the 10 most common reasons for HR Managers to reject applicants during the interview.
 I have added some thoughts on how to avoid these common pitfalls.

 1. Unfamiliar with CV.

 Amazingly, some applicants are surprised by a question that the interviewer asks regarding information on their CV.
 An applicant may have forgotten that a particular statement was on their CV.
 This is very embarrassing and not very impressive.

 Corrective action: Know your cv thoroughly and be able to defend every statement made on it.

 It’s too late to change your grades now.
 Be prepared for questions on your grades and have a well-thought out response.
 One-half of engineers, lawyers, teachers and accountants graduated in the bottom half of their classes.
 The GPA is not a true measure of what you learned nor is it an indicator of how intelligent you are.

 Corrective action: Throughout the entire interview, demonstrate your knowledge so you appear “smarter” than your GPA might indicate.
 But don’t overdo it.
 Remember to be yourself.

 3. Insufficient knowledge of industry.